Horwich: Horwich Forest

-Preindustrial
+Pre-industrial

 By the 16th century, subsequent to the reformation land ownership had shifted from Church to the crown and was then sold to new owners, who transformed the town into an agricultural economy, and forests were cleared.
 Many of the farms from the period still existed until the housing boom of the 19th and 20th centuries, like many Lancashire towns the cotton industry was prominent as at least a secondary occupation in many households, weaving became a widespread occupation, and industries like bleaching, dying and paper making grew from the use of water power with the towns preindustrial plentiful access to flowing water.
 The town continued this path until the arrival of the railway workshops in the 19th century.

 In 1598 a number of men were presented at the court leet for tithing and in 1621 the court leet recorded "paid for hue and crye that came from Horwich after the man who made an escape forth of ye stocks for stealing certain lynen cloth 8d".
 The earliest map of Horwich is dated 1620 and is known as 'The Platt of Horwich', naming the landowner as Sir Thomas Barton, of the Barton family of Holme Hall in the manor of Holme Newark and Smithills Hall, Bolton.
 A plague pit is noted on the map, with victims of a 1623 outbreak, interred in a mass grave under what is now Lever Park Avenue.
+The existence of the pit is likely a local myth coming about by modern additions to a copy of an older map.
 By the 17th century, the amount of woodland in the Horwich forest was reduced by house building and for fuel.
 Horwich Moor was enclosed between 1815 and 1818.
 Race meetings were held between 1837 and 1847 at the 'Old Lords estate', an area next to the Rivington border, named after 11th Baron Willoughby.
 Four Barons Willoughby of Parham are interred at Horwich Parish Church.